Lidiya-MK/GitHub-Data-PDF-Summary-Generator/README.md

 1. Clone this repository to your local machine.
 2. Install the required Go packages.
+3. Delete the existing sample report
-3. Run the application:
+4. Run the application:
     ```bash
     go run github-summary.go
     ```
    and enter your GitHub username (e.g: `Lidiya-MK`) when prompted.
-4. Voilà!
+5. Voilà!
 Your PDF report will be generated and ready for viewing.

 ## Why Use This Tool?